Clinical Genetics Residency Program

 Genetics defines the future of the medical field.
 Choosing a Medical Genetics Residency at Oregon Health and Science University prepares physician scientists to work at the forefront of ground breaking research and personalized patient care.
 The American College of Medical Genetics would like you to explore your future in Medical Genetics.
 We, in the Department of Molecular and Medical Genetics, want you to know what awaits you when you choose OHSU for your Residency.

 The Department of Molecular and Medical Genetics offers several comprehensive, integrated training programs in the clinical, laboratory, and scientific aspects of human genetics.

 The Medical Genetics Residency is a two-year clinical and research training experience for physicians with an interest in the diagnosis, counseling and management of patients with inherited disorders.
-A broad range of disorders is encountered encompassing the prenatal, pediatric, and adult age groups in the prenatal, metabolic, pediatric, and adult genetics clinics.
+A broad range of disorders is encountered encompassing the prenatal, pediatric, and adult age groups in the prenatal, metabolic, pediatric, adult, cancer, and cardio genetics clinics.

 Chromosome abnormalities, malformation syndromes, inborn errors of metabolism, single gene disorders, disorders with complex inheritance, cancer pre-dispositions, musculo-skeletal abnormalities, neurological pre-symptomatic genetic conditions, and unknowns are among the diagnoses seen.

 In addition, the resident will gain proficiency in the selection of genetic tests and the evaluation of laboratory data that are relevant to medical genetics diagnosis and management.
 This specifically includes the interpretation of results from the Cytogenetics Laboratory, the Biochemical Genetics Laboratory, and the Molecular Diagnostic Center.